Caprice-Linux/caprice-linux.github.io/_posts/2020-10-13-Caprice-Enterprise-Linux-is-almost-ready.md

 And to be honest, at least in my region, people do not really like to leave Windows.
 Desktop Linux users here are usually geeky/nerdy people who love the concepts of POSIX, freedom of software, etc. Other people prefer Microsoft Windows or if they're a bit more fortunate, maybe macOS.
 So, instead of doing an awful lot of time-wasting jobs on making a workstation edition, we have dropped it.
 Now enterprise desktop.

+## Challenges for _Caprice Enterprise Linux_ development.

+### The installer

+On the desktop version we have released by August 1st, we have used the amazing [calamares](http://calamares.io) which is a distribution-agnostic graphical installer.
+It's not really perfect yet, but it does what it should do.

+In case of a server operating system, we needed something which works in the command line environment.
+I personally wanted to have calamares here as well.
+So I exchanged a few emails with _Adriaan de Groot_, the developer of this installer and asked him for some help about a CLI/TUI version of calamares.

+He told me that they don't have any command-line options yet.
+So, he just guided me about how the installer works and it really made me happy.
+I had the skeleton of what I needed.
+So, I asked one of my interns to work on that.
+She came up with a pretty good algorithm and after a few days, I came up with the idea of _Caprice Unified Base System_ or `cubs` for short as the backend for a good system installer.

+More information on `cubs` will be available soon.
+But I'm proud I wrote it from scratch and it now can be used as a very versatile and flexible installation framework for other distributions as well!